-Later this week, we will celebrate Thanksgiving, a day rooted in a national call to prayer and fasting and goes back as far as the Continental Congress and our first few presidents.
-Yet, if federal judges understood the true meaning of Thanksgiving, they’d probably rule it unconstitutional on the grounds that it violates the Establishment Clause of the First Amendment.
+Later this week, we will celebrate Thanksgiving, a day rooted in a national call to prayer and fasting that goes back as far as the Continental Congress and our first few presidents.
+If federal judges understood the true meaning of Thanksgiving, they’d probably rule it unconstitutional on the grounds that it violates the Establishment Clause of the First Amendment.

 For example, consider the case of Felix v.
-City of Bloomfield, which was decided earlier this month by the 10th Circuit Court of Appeals, in which Judge David Ebel, a Reagan-appointee, affirmed a lower court’s 2014 decision (by another Republican-appointed judge) to remove a monument of the Ten Commandments because of the perceived “motivation” and the nature of the ceremony inaugurating the monument.
+City of Bloomfield, which was decided last year by the 10th Circuit Court of Appeals, in which Judge David Ebel, a Reagan appointee, affirmed a lower court’s 2014 decision (by another Republican-appointed judge) to remove a monument of the Ten Commandments because of the perceived “motivation” and the nature of the ceremony inaugurating the monument.

-In 2011, at the behest of several city council members, Bloomfield, New Mexico erected a replica of the Ten Commandments in front its city hall.
-Private sources, including from several members of the council, completely funded the monument.
-Symbols like this have been erected in many local and federal government buildings since before our founding.
+In 2011, at the behest of several city council members, Bloomfield, New Mexico, erected a replica of the Ten Commandments in front of its city hall.
+Private sources, including several members of the council, completely funded the monument.
+Symbols like this have been erected in many local and federal government buildings since before our Founding.
 Anyone who visits the House of Representatives will see a large image of Moses — the man who delivered the Ten Commandments from God — from atop the gallery.
-Yet, the city council still felt it necessary to inscribe a message on the monument which reads:
+Yet the city council still felt it necessary to inscribe a message on the monument that reads:

 However, it wasn’t enough for the ACLU and those who seek to enforce a secularist inquisition and countermand our entire heritage.
-They ACLU got a Republican district judge to call for the removal of the monument in September, 2014.
-Now the 10th Circuit Court of Appeals has upheld the decision:
+The ACLU got a Republican district judge to mandate the removal of the monument in September 2014.
+Then the 10th Circuit Court of Appeals upheld the decision:

 “We cannot speculate what precise actions a government must take” to make a public monument secular enough, the opinion of Senior Judge David Ebel reads.
 “But we are satisfied here that Bloomfield has not undertaken sufficiently purposeful, public, and persuasive actions to secularize the Monument’s previous ‘principal or primary’ religious message … In fact, it has taken no public, purposeful, and persuasive action to distance itself from the sponsor and his message other than two ineffective disclaimers—one small, the other vague.”